 5. Catch unexpected jumps in spend

 The cloud is a dynamic environment, and some changes can rack up big charges if they’re not immediately uncovered and addressed.
-To do this, follow AWS best practices and implement cost allocation tags (see point #1 above) and Virtana Optimize’s period comparison to set up alerts to catch unanticipated cost surges.
+To do this, follow AWS best practices and implement cost allocation tags (see point #1 above) and Virtana CCM’s period comparison to set up alerts to catch unanticipated cost surges.
 For example, one customer had a heavily utilized S3 service and they were frequently surprised with unexpectedly large bills at the end of the month.
-Using Virtana Optimize, they set up an alert to track day-over-day S3 costs and alert them if there was a 10% increase.
+Using Virtana Cloud Cost Management, they set up an alert to track day-over-day S3 costs and alert them if there was a 10% increase.

 Another customer had seen their AWS bill rise month-over-month.
 They had implemented a cost-allocation tag which automatically tagged resources with the email address of who created it.
 By setting up a view to track day-over-day costs by this tag and alert if there’s a 10% increase of at least $1,000, they were able to determine that the spike came from a new hire who had just started a major initiative.

 Take control of your cloud costs with Virtana